endpoints4s/endpoints4s/documentation/manual/src/main/paradox/guides/custom-authentication.md

 @@snip [Usage.scala](/documentation/examples/authentication/src/main/scala/authentication/Usage.scala) { #login-implementation }

-Our `Server` class extends the traits that defines the `login` endpoint, namely the `AuthenticationEndpoints`, and mixes the Play-based server interpreter as well as our `ServerAuthentication` interpreter.
+Our `Server` class extends the traits that defines the `login` endpoint, namely the `AuthenticationEndpoints`, and mixes the http4s-based server interpreter as well as our `ServerAuthentication` interpreter.

 In this simplified example, we only have one valid API key, `"foobar"`, belonging to Alice.
-The `login` endpoint is implemented by a function that checks whether the supplied `apiKey` is equal to `"foobar"`, in which case we return a `UserInfo` object wrapped in a `Some`.
-Otherwise we return `None` to signal that the API key is invalid.
+The `login` endpoint is implemented by a function that checks whether the supplied `apiKey` is equal to `"foobar"`, in which case it returns a `UserInfo` object wrapped in a `Some`.
+Otherwise, it returns `None` to signal that the API key is invalid.

 ### Mid-way summary

 What have we learnt so far?

-We are only halfway trough this document but the first sections already showed the key aspects of enriching endpoints4s for application-specific needs:
+We are only halfway through this document but the first sections already showed the key aspects of enriching endpoints4s for application-specific needs: